CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/statements/group-1.md

 #### 1. Classical implementation
 TODO add specification about the script that has to be ran

-To make things easier, you can check the swagger ui while coding(TODO specify how to access it) or the file directly(TODO provide the acces to the file)
+To make things easier, you can check the swagger ui while coding(TODO specify how to access it) or the openapi specification directly(TODO provide the acces to the file)

 1. First implementation
    1. Instantiate the service in the todolistpage